magicray/BasicPaxos/README.md

-# Paxos Table
+# PaxosTable
-Paxos based SQL/RDBMS Table to be used as a KV store and/or an Ordered log
+Paxos consensus based multi server SQL table.
+It provides a fault tolerant and strongly consistent Ordered Log and/or a KV store supporting atomic read-update for a single key.